What To Know About Self Managed Super Funds

 • Have an employer/employee relationship with fellow members unless they are relatives

-Even though many people would be eligible to establish an SMSF, consideration needs to be given around the strict rules, time required to monitor investments, as well as the significant annual compliance costs.
+Even though many people would be eligible to establish an SMSF, consideration needs to be given to the strict rules, the time required to monitor investments, and the significant annual compliance costs.
 For these reasons, even though there is no minimum investment required, there should be significant funds available for investment (typically in excess of $250k) in order to make the establishment of an SMSF worthwhile.

 What are the tax implications of an SMSF?